wesbarnett/MolecularDynamics.jl/README.md

 *  Ndx - read in ndx files.
 *  Utils - some misc. functions (for now).

-You should check out the examples folder for more information.
-Specifically check out "gmx-test" which uses the Gmx module to read in an xtc file and outputs all of the info stored in the arrays.
-An example xtc file and its corresponding gro file are in the folder as a quick comparison.

-Note that this is a work in progress and probably contains many bugs.
+Note that this is a work in progress and probably contains a few bugs.

 Requirements
 ------------